jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

    1.2 Glossary
 2. Motivation
 3. Research
-   3.1.
-Chatbot Research - Gareth
+   3.1 Chatbot Research - Gareth
    3.2 Text-to-SQL Research - Jack
-      - Few-Shot-NL2SQL
-      - IRNet
-      - SQLNet
-      - text2sql-API
 4. Design
+   4.1 System Architecture
+   4.2 Frontend Architecture
+   4.3 Backend Architecture
 5. Implementation
+   5.1 Frontend Implementation
+   5.2 Backend Implementation
 6. Problems and Solutions
-7. Limitations
-   7.1 Chatterbot Downsides
+   6.1 Chatterbot Downsides
-   7.2 Text-to-SQL API & MYSQL API Troubles
+   6.2 Text-to-SQL API & MYSQL API Troubles
-   7.3 Hosting - A fruitless foray
+   6.3 Hosting
+7. Testing
+   7.1 Git
+   7.2 Unit Testing
+   7.3 System Testing
-8. Testing
+   7.4 User Testing
+8. What we have learnt
 9. Installation Guide
-10. What we have learnt
-11. Future Work
+10. Future Work
+   10.1 Training & Intelligence
+   10.2 Graphing & Data Analysis
+   10.3 Distributed Database & Deployment

 ---

-## Introduction
+## 1. Introduction

-### Overview
+### 1.1 Overview

 The system we have designed is called Minerva, the purpose of Minerva is to assist inexperienced users with accessing and utilising databases in their workplace or everyday life.
 Minerva is an interactive chatbot solution, users can chat with her and ask questions about using the database whilst also submitting queries through the chat interface to the database.
 Minerva works using Chatbot and Natural Language technologies to interact and answer user questions and can translate queries that the user has into SQL queries for the database, the data can then be returned and displayed to the users.
 Minerva is accessed through a simple, low-tech webpage, she abstracts away a lot of the complexity of using databases and SQL queries and allows users to focus on asking for what they really need.
 The system can be loaded with multiple SQL databases that can be switched anytime, Minerva is not tied to a specific database and can be used with many types of databases.

-### Glossary
+### 1.2 Glossary

 | Term | Description |
 | --- | ----------- |